Complex Cobordism of quasitoric orbifolds: Construction of orbifolds with quasitoric boundary

-If $\lambda$ satisfy the following condition: the set of vectors $ \{\lambda(F_{i_1}), \ldots,$ $ \lambda(F_{i_{k}})\}$ is a part of a basis of $\ZZ^{n}$ over $\ZZ$ whenever the intersection of the facets $ \{F_{i_1}, \ldots,$ $ F_{i_k}\}$ is nonempty, then all the quasitoric orbifolds in the proof of Lemma \ref{orbbd} are quasitoric manifolds.
-So, in this case we have. \begin{corollary} With the assumption in the above paragraph, the space $ W(Y, \lambda) $ is a $(2n+1)$-dimensional oriented manifold with boundary.
+Suppose $\lambda$ satisfies the following condition $\colon$ the set of vectors $ \{\lambda(F_{i_1}), \ldots,$ $ \lambda(F_{i_{l}})\}$ is a part of a basis of $\ZZ^{n}$ over $\ZZ$ whenever the intersection of the facets $ \{F_{i_1}, \ldots,$ $ F_{i_l}\}$ is nonempty.
+Then all the quasitoric orbifolds in the proof of Lemma \ref{orbbd} are quasitoric manifolds.
+So, in this case we have the following corollary. \begin{corollary} With the assumption in the above paragraph, the space $ W(Q, \lambda) $ is a $(2n+1)$-dimensional oriented manifold with boundary.
 The boundary is a disjoint union of quasitoric manifolds. \end{corollary}

-\begin{example} Some isotropy functions of the polytopes with exceptional facets $Y_1$ and $Y_2$ are given in the Figure \ref{egc2} $(a)$ and $(b)$ respectively.
-In the first figure all $Q_1, Q_2, Q_3, Q_4$ are exceptional facets which are triangles.
-The restriction of the isotropy function on $Q_{i}$ gives that the space $(\TT^2 \times Q_i)/\sim_b$ is a fake weighted projective space $M_i^4$ for $i\in \{1,2,3,4\}$.
-So $W(Y_1, \lambda)$ is an oriented orbifold with boundary where the boundary is the disjoint union of distinct $4$-dimensional generalized weighted projective spaces.
+\begin{example} Some isotropy functions on the polytopes $Q$ and $Q^{\prime}$ with exceptional facets are given in the Figure \ref{egc2}.
+In the left picture of Figure \ref{egc2}, $Q_1, Q_2, Q_3, Q_4$ are exceptional facets which are triangles.
+The restriction of the isotropy function on $Q_{i}$ gives that the space $(\TT^2 \times Q_i)/\sim_b$ is a complex orbifold projective space for $i\in \{1,2,3,4\}$.
+So $W(Q, \lambda)$ is an oriented orbifold with boundary where the boundary is the disjoint union of distinct $4$-dimensional complex orbifold projective spaces.